 There are several reasons why OTEC hasn’t yet been rolled out commercially.
 Historically, the efficiency of the cycles and components proved difficult for early projects to make a commercial case.
 Throughout decades of very cheap oil, gas and coal, it was thought that OTEC projects needed to be 50MW or even 100MW scale to be competitive.
 However, recent changes in the global economics of energy and advancements in the efficiency of components have solved these challenges.

-The early commercial OTEC systems require innovative funding models to succeed: an area which Global OTEC’s team and partnerships have a strong track record in.
-You could say this decade we have the ‘perfect storm’ to begin commercialisation of this technology.
+The early commercial OTEC systems require innovative funding models to succeed: an area in which Global OTEC’s team and partnerships have a strong track record.
+You could say this decade we have the ‘perfect storm’ to begin the commercialisation of this technology.

 Studies from OTEC demonstration facilities to date show evidence of no effects on marine life, but there is a consensus across researchers that this must be continuously monitored on the first commercial plants.

 Concerns around an OTEC plant’s water discharge pipe can be modelled and designed in advance of a deployment to ensure cooler water is released back into depth where it will sink until it reaches the same temperature.
 This mitigates the risk of phytoplankton build-up causing algae blooms around the surface.